 - Create a Financial Snapshot: Compile a comprehensive list of your assets, liabilities, income sources, and monthly expenses.
 This will help you understand your financial situation and make informed decisions.

-- Seek Professional Advice: Consider consulting a financial advisor, estate attorney, or tax professional who specializes in dealing with estates and inheritance.
+- Seek Professional Advice: Consider consulting a financial advisor, estate attorney, or tax professional who focus on dealing with estates and inheritance.
 They can guide you through the legal and financial aspects.

 - Evaluate Immediate Expenses: Determine the immediate expenses such as funeral costs, outstanding debts, and any legal fees.
 Use available assets or insurance proceeds to cover these costs.